emwap/signature-paper/paper.md

 Dissatisfied with hard-wired rules and global compiler options, we propose a small language as a more flexible way to drive the compiler.
 The signature language allows the programmer to express the mapping of individual arguments separately.
-The language is implemented using the deep/shallow technique [@svenningsson2013combining].

-The shallow embedding, which is also the programmer interface, provides combinators to describe the mapping of a function.
-The deep embedding is interpreted by the compiler to apply the rules.

 The basic combinators `arg` and `res`, are used for argument positions and the result respectively.